 Entrepreneurs need to have a clear vision and strategy in place.
 You should spend time researching your market, understand the behavior of your targeted audience and accordingly create a winning game plan!

-When it comes to marketing you need to hire a person who has a vision and strategy to understand the targeted audience and curate campaigns.
+When it comes to marketing, you need to hire someone with a vision and strategy to understand the targeted audience and curate lead-generation strategies.
 Needless to say, he/she must have experience in core marketing, especially when it comes to hiring a team lead.

 Now, when it comes to content marketing, startup management makes the mistake of blindly hiring candidates with language skills that only cater to a particular section of the audience.
 Mostly, they fail to see if the candidate can offer the right piece of content that addresses every section of the audience.